Just about every major media outlet and mainstream magazine trick people into believing that the leaner someone is, the healthier they are.

-Your goal is to always be progressing in the gym, and if you’re not nourishing yourself properly then odds are you won’t make much progress.
-Food is not the enemy, stagnating in the gym is.
+Your goal is to always be progressing in the gym, and if you’re not nourishing yourself properly, then odds are you won’t make much progress.
+Food is not the enemy, stalling in the gym is.

 You’ve been lean before, so what makes you think you won’t be able to do it again?
-Especially when/if you ever get the desire to prep for a competition or photo shoot?
+Especially when you ever get the desire to prep for a competition or photo shoot?

 Just because you gain a little body fat doesn’t mean you can’t lose it.